 Amcache timestamps explained: KeyLastWriteTimestamp vs LinkDate vs the rest

-Amcache exposes multiple different timestamps, and confusing them is the single most common mistake new Amcache analysts make.
+Amcache exposes multiple distinct timestamps, and confusing them is the single most common mistake new analysts make.
 Date a finding wrong and the entire timeline collapses.
-This page is the full reference: every timestamp Amcache exposes, what it actually represents, and which one you should pivot on for any given question.
+This page is the full reference.
+Every timestamp, what it actually represents, which one to pivot on for any given question.

-For the broader Amcache context, see the Amcache complete reference; for the surrounding registry structure, see Amcache registry structure.
+For broader context, see the Amcache complete reference.
+For the surrounding registry structure, see Amcache registry structure.

 The timestamps at a glance#